Hotel investors battle for yield as sector heats up

 That is forcing them to seek out niches and jump on new trends like lifestyle hotels, serving a generation of travellers looking for a hip place to hang out, not just somewhere to sleep.

-Typically featuring smaller rooms, local-themed design and buzzy lounges, lifestyle covers both luxury and budget classes and includes hotels such as Starwood's W, IHG's Indigo, Citizen M, and Moxy.
-Hilton, Best Western and Germany's Steigenberger are among those recently announcing new brands in this space.
+Typically featuring smaller rooms, local-themed design and buzzy lounges, lifestyle covers both luxury and budget classes and includes hotels such as Starwood's W HOT.N, IHG's Indigo (IHG.L), Citizen M, and Moxy.
+Hilton (HLT.N), Best Western and Germany's Steigenberger are among those recently announcing new brands in this space.

 Examples of the genre include the privately owned 25 Hours Hotel in Berlin, where visitors flock to a 10th floor bar and restaurant that overlook the neighbouring zoo.